The R.O.C. – “No Direction” review

 After the “Have Some” intro, the first song “From Beneath” finds The R.O.C. comparing himself to a demon to over an orchestral trap beat.
 The track “A Dream” talks about being in a nightmare over a frightening instrumental from Eric Davie while the song “The Chase” talks about being hunted down over a demented instrumental.
 And then before the “Next Time” outro, the title track paints a vivid picture of insanity over an electronic-tinged instrumental.

-If we’re getting a new full-length album from The R.O.C. in 2020, then this is a fantastic appetizer for the main course.
+If we’re getting a new full-length album from The R.O.C. in 2020, then this is a fantastic appetizer for the main course because he’s really been putting it down for the 313 for a long ass time yet doesn’t get the props he deserves.
 He’s always been the most underrated of MNE & this is no exception of proving that from his lyricism getting better with time to his ever-so chilling production skills.
-Really looking forward to a follow-up to Digital Voodoo.
+Really looking forward to a follow-up to Digital Voodoo whenever that time comes.

 Score: 4/5